-CARE and GSK have been working in partnership since 2011, through the Frontline Health Worker Programme.
-Our partnership aims to improve the quantity and quality of frontline health workers and access to healthcare in the most remote and marginalised communities.
-To date, CARE has trained 32,000 frontline health workers across Asia and Africa, including Cambodia, supporting over 7.8m people and leading to a significant uptake of skilled maternal and child health services.
+CARE and GSK have been working in partnership since 2011 through the Frontline Health Worker Programme.
+Our partnership aims to improve the quantity and quality of frontline health workers and access to healthcare in the most remote and marginalized communities.
+To date, CARE has trained 32,000 frontline health workers across Asia and Africa, including Cambodia, supporting over 7.8 million people and leading to a significant uptake of skilled maternal and child health services.

-At the heart of Healthy Women, Healthy Workplace is a key principle; that both health services and health-seeking behaviours must be part of the solution if worker well-being is to be improved in the long-term.
-CARE is therefore improving health facilities and training health workers, as well as building the knowledge and self-efficacy of workers to make healthy choices.
-Through this partnership, CARE also works with other key stakeholders, such as food and ring tone vendors near factories, that can influence worker behaviour and impact on their health.
-Finally, this work also aims to influence policy; contributing to the development and implementation of effective standards of care within and outside factories.
+At the heart of the Healthy Women, Healthy Workplace project is a key principle: that both health services and health-seeking behaviors must be part of the solution if worker well-being is to be improved in the long-term.
+Therefore, CARE is improving health facilities and training health workers, as well as building the knowledge and self-efficacy of workers to make healthy choices.
+Through this partnership, CARE also works with other key stakeholders, such as food and ringtone vendors near factories, who can influence worker behavior and impact their health.
+Finally, this work also aims to influence policy, contributing to the development and implementation of effective standards of care within and outside factories.

-Please view the full video to see a part of our big achievement throughout the project.
+Please view the full video to witness a part of our significant achievements throughout the project.